duyanghao/duyanghao.github.io/_posts/2020-11-2-sample-container-runtime.md

 Linux目前提供了6种namespace类型，每种namespace用途各不相同：

 * Mount namespaces (CLONE_NEWNS, Linux 2.4.19) isolate the set of filesystem mount points seen by a group of processes
-* UTS namespaces (CLONE_NEWUTS, Linux 2.6.19) isolate two system identifiers—nodename and domainname—returned by the uname() system call
+* UTS namespaces (CLONE_NEWUTS, Linux 2.6.19) UTS namespaces provide isolation of two system identifiers: the hostname and the NIS domain name.
 * IPC namespaces (CLONE_NEWIPC, Linux 2.6.19) isolate certain interprocess communication (IPC) resources, namely, System V IPC objects and (since Linux 2.6.30) POSIX message queues.
 * PID namespaces (CLONE_NEWPID, Linux 2.6.24) isolate the process ID number space.
 In other words, processes in different PID namespaces can have the same PID.
 * Network namespaces (CLONE_NEWNET, started in Linux 2.4.19 2.6.24 and largely completed by about Linux 2.6.29) provide isolation of the system resources associated with networking.
 Thus, each network namespace has its own network devices, IP addresses, IP routing tables, /proc/net directory, port numbers, and so on.